Last updated: Jan, 2021

 Imagine just how frustrating it must be for scientists controlling a rover on the surface of Mars!

-Peering out into the Cosmos, we watch as if a video or film recording of a bygone 'now', whether a huge supernova event or the tiny variance of light from a distant star announcing the existence of an exo-planet.
-Light has guarded that moment on stream, conserved it while it travels, for whomever might come across it at some time somewhere else in the Universe.
+In every Today, we are witness to past moments from many millions of years ago.
+In fact, thanks to the telescope, we can see the history of the entire Universe unfold before our eyes, almost back to the Big Bang itself.
+Peering out into the Cosmos, we watch as if a video recording of a bygone 'now', whether a huge supernova event or the tiny variance of light from a distant star announcing the existence of an exo-planet.
+Light has guarded that moment on stream, conserved the event while it travels, for whomever might come across it at some time somewhere else in the Universe.

 Time Dilation and Astronauts.

 In the 1970s work with atomic clocks proved the predictions made years earlier by Special Relativity: that all our time pieces – clocks, watches, etc. – tick along at different speeds, dependent on our velocities.
 However, as we are all on planet Earth travelling together at roughly the same speed this is a non issue, we are in unanimous, temporal sync' and don't notice any discrepancies.